25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 // When a program often has to try keys that turn out not to
 // be in the dictionary, TryGetValue can be a more efficient
-// way to retrieve values.
+// way to retrieve values
 string value = "";
 if (openWith.TryGetValue("tif", out value))
 {